Travel Award Descriptions

 • $1000 for travel expenses

-CPDD will award a number of competitive travel fellowships to early career investigators (pre-doctoral students enrolled in Ph.D. training programs and post-doctoral scientists within 5 years of terminal degree) or students enrolled in a M.D. program to attend the Annual Scientific Meeting of CPDD.
+CPDD will award competitive travel fellowships to early career investigators (pre-doctoral students enrolled in Ph.D. training programs and post-doctoral scientists within 5 years of terminal degree) or students enrolled in a M.D. program to attend the Annual Scientific Meeting of CPDD.
 Eligibility:

 • Postdoctoral Awards are available to scientists who are not more than five years beyond their doctorate (Ph.D.) or residency (M.D., D.V.M., etc.).